Definition and Overview

 Therefore, in order to qualify for Medicaid, the applicant must allow their policy to lapse, and they will not be able to collect their death benefit.

 Rather than allowing a life insurance policy to lapse, engaging in a life insurance conversion will provide the policyholder with funds for long-term care.
 After those funds have been spent, the applicant can then qualify for Medicaid.
 This process is referred to as a Medicaid-qualified spend-down.
 Were the applicant to take the cash surrender value for the policy or engage in a life settlement, it is unlikely they would be able to qualify for Medicaid.

-Medicaid eligibility is very complicated and it is recommended that those considering Medicaid as an option should consult with an eligibility expert prior to making a decision.
+Medicaid eligibility is very complicated.
+It is recommended that those considering Medicaid as an option should consult with an eligibility expert before to making a decision.

 Life Insurance Policy Requirements – All types of in-force life insurance policies are eligible provided they have a minimum face value of $50,000.
 This includes Universal Life, Group Life, Straight Term, Variable Life, Convertible Term, and Whole Life policies.

 Age Requirements – There are no declared age restrictions for this program.
 However, the age of the individual may affect the amount of care value or even cause them to be denied.
 Older individuals in poor health can expect to receive higher amounts for care than younger applicants in good health.
 In general, individuals who convert their insurance policy into life settlements are 65 years of age or older.